MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 ## Setup your embedded analytics development environment

 Before you start embedding reports, dashboard, or tiles into your application, you need to make sure your environment is set up to allow for embedding.
-As part of the setup, you will need to do the following.
+As part of the setup, you need to do the following.

-You can go through the [Onboarding experience tool](https://aka.ms/embedsetup/AppOwnsData) to quickly get started and download a sample application that helps you walk through creating an evnironment and embedding a report.
+You can go through the [Onboarding experience tool](https://aka.ms/embedsetup/AppOwnsData) to quickly get started and download a sample application that helps you walk through creating an environment and embedding a report.

 However, if you choose to set up the environment manually, you can continue below.
 ### Register an application in Azure Active Directory (Azure AD)